 Weight-bearing sports.
 Repeated activities like weightlifting, high-impact aerobics, and excessive jogging can weaken the spinal discs.

-Prolapsed discs can occur at any age, but they are most common for men between 30-50 years of age.
+Prolapsed discs can occur at any age, but they are most common in men between 30-50 years of age.

 What are the Symptoms of a Prolapsed Disc?